 Providing guidance, technical support and training to staff members involved in monitoring and evaluation activities throughout the Organization;

-Assessing whether projects, programmes, plans, and objectives are achieved and contribute to sustainable results; and

-Promoting of a culture of evidence-based decision-making, and as a result, strengthened monitoring and evaluation systems and practices
+Promoting of a culture of evidence-based decision-making, and as a result, strengthened monitoring and evaluation systems and practices; and

+Report regularly to ITU Council on the evaluation plan, progresses, findings and recommendations for ITU Council to make corresponding decisions.

-The primary purposes of evaluation are to inform decision-making, improve performance, and ensure accountability and transparency.
+The primary purposes of evaluation are to improve performance, and ensure accountability and transparency.

-The OU shall conduct its evaluations based on a two-year evaluation plan, developed using selection criteria as per the ITU evaluation policy, thereby including strategic and thematic evaluations.
-The two-year plan shall be determined by the Chief of Oversight, in consultation with the Secretary-General, the Deputy Secretary-General, the Directors of the Bureaux and the Chiefs of the General Secretariat Departments.
-Prior to the commencing of the two-year period, the evaluation plan shall be submitted to IMAC for review and to the Secretary-General for final approval..
+The OU shall conduct its evaluations based on a two-year evaluation plan, developed using selection criteria as per the ITU internally applicable evaluation policy, guidelines and other related rules and procedures.
+The two-year plan shall be developed by the Chief of Oversight, in consultation with the Secretary-General, the Deputy Secretary-General, the Directors of the Bureaux and the Chiefs of the General Secretariat Departments.
+Prior to the commencing of the two-year period, the evaluation plan shall be submitted to the Secretary-General and IMAC for review and to the ITU Council for final approval.

+The OU shall appoint the heads of evaluation offices with term limits for a single non-renewable term with no possibility for the incumbent of reentry into the organization, in order to enhance independence, integrity, ethics, credibility and inclusion of the Union.
+The head of evaluation should have qualifications and substantial experience in evaluation, complemented by experience in the related fields of strategic planning, basic and operational research and knowledge management, and should have excellent management and leadership attributes.

 d.
 Other Services